Theoretical Study of Temperature Dependence of Phonons in Orthorhombic SrZrO$_3$ Perovskite: Results and Discussion

-As discussed in sec~\ref{subsec:szo_structure}, orthorhombic SZO belongs to the Pbnm space group with four formula units in its primitive unit cell, leading to a total of 60 normal modes.
-The irreducible representations at the BZ center are represented as
+The orthorhombic SZO has four formula units in its primitive unit cell, belonging to the Pbnm space group, which gives rise to a total of 60 normal modes.
+The irreducible representations at the BZ center can be expressed as